simile-or-not/c-set/README.md

 # Reference Sheet

-Here is a cheat sheet for this library's functions and macros:
+Below is a cheat sheet for this library's functions and macros.

-Some functions take a normal vector argument, e.g. `vec`, while other functions can change the vector's memory location and therefore require the address of the vector pointer, e.g. `&vec`.
+Some functions and macros take a normal vector argument, e.g. `vec`, while others can change the vector's memory location and therefore require the address of the vector pointer, e.g. `&vec`.
 You should get a compile-time error if you use a vector pointer incorrectly.
+Parameter names will also indicate whether or not to take the address of the vector pointer.

 | Action                                  | Code                                       | Changes vector address? |
 |-----------------------------------------|--------------------------------------------|-------------------------|